Graydon96/FileTransfer/README.md

 ## English

-Transfer files between different devices without login via different network
+Transfer files between different devices without login via different network.
+Upload files to the server first, then download it from receiver.
+The uploaded file only can be seen from sender and receiver.

 ### For normal use